Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Good position of a global web

-By Proposition \ref{prop:minimal-position}, we can replace $W^\prime$ with a non-elliptic web $W$ that is parallel-equivalent to $W^\prime$ and that is in minimal position with respect to the ideal triangulation $\idealtriang$.
+By Proposition \ref{prop:minimal-position}, we can replace $W^\prime$ with a non-elliptic web $W$ that is isotopic to $W^\prime$ and that is in minimal position with respect to the ideal triangulation $\idealtriang$.
 We proceed to construct the split ideal triangulation $\splitidealtriang$.

-Let us begin by splitting each edge $E$ of $\idealtriang$ into two edges $E^\prime$ and $E^{\prime\prime}$ that are ``very close'' to $E$.
+Let us begin by splitting each edge $E$ of $\idealtriang$ into two edges $E^\prime$ and $E^{\prime\prime}$ that are very close to $E$.
 These split edges form a preliminary split ideal triangulation $\splitidealtriang$, whose triangles (resp. biangles) are denoted by $\widehat{\triang}$ (resp. $\biang_E$); see the left hand side of Figure \ref{fig:billowing-biangle}.

 By definition of minimal position, the restriction $W_\triang$ of $W$ to a triangle $\triang$ of the ideal triangulation $\idealtriang$ is taut.
 Since, in addition, $W$ is non-elliptic, we have that $W_\triang$ is essential.
 If the preliminary split ideal triangulation $\splitidealtriang$ is sufficiently close to $\idealtriang$, then the restriction $W_{\widehat{\triang}}$ of $W$ to the triangle $\widehat{\triang} \subset \triang$ associated to $\triang$ is also an essential local web.
 If all of the local webs $W_{\widehat{\triang}}$ are rung-less, then $W$ is in good position with respect to $\splitidealtriang$.